-• Bit 6 - WDIE: Watchdog Timeout Interrupt Enable
+Bit 6 - WDIE: Watchdog Interrupt Enable

-When this bit is written to one, WDE is cleared, and the I-bit in the Status Register is set, the Watchdog Time-out Interrupt is enabled.
-In this mode the corresponding interrupt is executed instead of a reset if a timeout in the Watchdog Timer occurs.
+When this bit is written to one and the I-bit in the Status Register is set, the Watchdog Interrupt is enabled.
+If WDE is cleared in combination with this setting, the Watchdog Timer is in Interrupt Mode, and the corresponding interrupt is executed if time-out in the Watchdog Timer occurs.